rpietro/planout_edx/planout_edx.md

 ## Introduction

 Despite Sherlock Holmes' widely known advice that theorizing before having data will bias the judgment <!-- Doyle, A Study in Scarlet (1887), Part 1, chap.
 3, p.
 27 -->, the history of education until recently might be summarized as massive theorization followed by education policy implementation with restricted experimental validation (Baron, 2004; Landrum and Mastropieri, 2012).
 Online education (OE) has risen significantly over the last two decades bringing unique opportunities (Wong et al., 2010; Triola et al, 2012; Liyanagunawardena, 2014, Cook and Triola, 2014; Carney et al., 2004).
 The currently widespread massive open online courses (MOOCs) with approximately 100 platforms worldwide shows the potential of OE (Liyanagunawardena, 2014).
-One example of MOOCs platform is the Open edX Learning Management System used by renowned universities such as Harvard University and Massachusetts Institute of Technology (https://www.edx.org/).
+One example of MOOCs platform is the Open edX Learning Management System used by renowned universities such as Harvard University and Massachusetts Institute of Technology (https://www.edx.org/; Kolowich 2013).
 OE also expanded the possibilities to perform educational randomized controlled trials (RCTs)  in an easier and more efficient way (Liyanagunawardena, 2014), which could transform OE into an evidence-driven field.
 However, there is a significant lack of evidence on OE (Wong et al., 2010; Triola et al., 2012).

 In terms of quality and reliability of evidence RCTs are usually seen as the best source of information (Baron, 2004, Jadad and Enkins, 2007), together with the corresponding “filtered-information studies” such as meta-analyses/systematic reviews (Sackett et al, 2010).
 While observational studies and reports based on personal experience are positioned at a lower evidenciary level (Sackett et al, 2010).
 Although there are frameworks that allow online RCTs such as the Planout framework, a relatively small number of well designed RCTs have been conducted (Wong et al., 2010; Triola et al., 2012).
 It is true that RCTs are slowly becoming more common in the educational field (Slavin, 2002) however unfortunately experiments are still largely divorced from the daily educational practice (Wong et al, 2010; Triola et al, 2012).